 There’s a strong reason why the IELTS is not virtual yet and the reason, the examiner will not only listen to the words you say but also gauge your comfort with the language.
 Everyone has a nervous twitch or sweaty palms or makes loud gulping sounds when nervous.
 If you are confident in your skills none of this will happen.
 You do not need to know everything but you have to be confident in whatever you do know.
 So, smile, breathe and speak like you mean it.

 When you are given a topic, you are expected to speak for a minimum of 2 minutes even if the question can be answered in 30 seconds.
 Expand the talk to include things that you were not asked if you feel the need for it.

 An examiner is more likely to pardon a slip of tongue if the candidate looks confident in his or her skills.
 So, before you begin to answer a question, take a deep breath and exhale, center yourself, clear your brain of panicky thoughts and begin.

-So in order to help students understand different cue card questions that may appear in the examination.
-We have created a list of speaking cue cards on different topics.
-Make sure you go through the PDF before the time of examination to understand the level of questions.
+So in order to help you understand different cue card questions that may appear in the examination, we have created a list of speaking cue cards on different topics.
+Make sure you go through the PDF before your examination to understand the type of questions.
 You can click on the link below to download and save the file on your device directly.